cometchat-pro-tutorials/vue-push-notifications/README.md

   appId: "YOUR_APP_ID"
 };
 ```
-and paste it in `src/pushNotification.js` and also in `public/firebase-messaging.sw.js`.
+and paste it in `src/pushNotification.js`.
+Paste only the `messagingSenderId` in `public/firebase-messaging-sw.js`.
 Ensure to replace the placeholders with the appropriate credentials as obtained from your firebase console.

 13. In Firebase settings, click on `Cloud Messaging`tab and copy the server key there.
 14. Go back into CometChat PRO dashboard and select the `Extensions` tab from the sidebar and then click on `Actions -> Settings`.
 Give your notification a title and paste the server key in there.